Election monitoring

 Election monitoring involves the observation of an election by one or more independent parties, typically from another country or from a non-governmental organization (NGO).
 The monitoring parties aim primarily to assess the conduct of an election process on the basis of national legislation and of international election standards.
 There are national and international election observers.

 Monitors do not directly prevent electoral fraud, but rather record and report instances of suspicious practices.
 The monitoring may serve to disincentivize, prevent or minimize practices that undermine election quality, as well as election-related violence.
-Election observation increasingly looks at the entire electoral process over a long period of time, rather than at election-day proceedings only.
+Election observation increasingly looks at the entire electoral process over a long period of time including postal voting, rather than at election-day proceedings only.
 The legitimacy of an election can be affected by the criticism of monitors, unless they are themselves seen as biased.
 A notable individual is often appointed honorary leader of a monitoring organization in an effort to enhance legitimacy of the monitoring process.

 Scholars distinguish between election monitoring organizations in terms of quality.
 Some election monitors, often those with ties to authoritarian states, validate elections even when they are blatantly flawed.